 Listen on Soundcloud:

 This is one special woman!
-Hear why in this brand new interview.
+Hear why in our talk!

 Listen on YouTube:

 The great thing about being on stage is that the audience has an emotion: they are the third character.
 You know if your audience is in a bad mood today, in a happy mood or if they are bored.
 You get the energy from the audience and I can work with that.
 That’s something I’m used to doing.
 I love that exchange with the audience and what I’m doing on stage.
 I love it, I feed off of it, it’s something I really enjoy.

 What LaChanze looks for in a Character:

 When you’re in an audience and looking at a piece of theater, you want to go on a journey.
 You don’t just want to sit there and smile and laugh.
 Sometimes you do, but for it to really be effective and resonate with our individual humanity, you want to go on a ride.
 Whether you know it or not, that’s what you enjoy the most.
 That’s what’s good to you.
 When you leave a show and say, “Oh, That was good,” it’s because it took you on a ride.